crim-ca/weaver/docs/source/overview.rst

 Twitcher consists of the following main parts:

 OWS Security
    A wsgi middleware (actually currently it is a `Pyramid tween <http://docs.pylonsproject.org/projects/pyramid/en/latest/glossary.html#term-tween>`_) which puts a simple token based security layer on top of a wsgi application.
-The access tokens are stored currently in a MongoDB.
+The access tokens are stored in a MongoDB.
 OWS Proxy
    A wsgi application which acts as a proxy for registred OWS services.
 Currently it only supports WPS services.
 WPS